Zacqary/Qlusterfuq/README.md

 To make this new user an administrator, go to the `db/u/(User's ID)` folder and create a file called `admin`.
 Make the text of this file `yes`.

-For security, set chmod the folder permissions of `db` to 700.
+For security, chmod the folder permissions of `db` to 700.
 You can also move the `db` folder to a non-public location on your server.
 Just make sure to open up `data.php` and change the `DB_ROOT` constant to reflect this new location.